IntegralParts/coding-standards/README.md

 Separate *structure* from *presentation* from *behaviour* to aid maintainability and understanding.

-- Keep CSS (presentation), JS (behaviour) and HTML (structure) in separate files
+- Keep CSS (presentation), JS (behaviour) and HTML (structure) in separate files whenever possible

 - Avoid writing inline CSS or Javascript in HTML

 - Avoid writing CSS or HTML in Javascript

-- Don't choose HTML elements to imply style
+- Don't choose HTML elements to imply style.
+For example, h1 because you need big, bold text.
+Pick the correct element for the document structure

 - Where appropriate, use CSS rather than Javascript for animations and transitions